chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-16.md

 fn abs_zero() -> Kelvin { Kelvin { temp: 0.0 } }
 ```

 The Rust is definitely a little noisier, and that is the downside of this tack.
 The upside is that these are just functions like any other.
+This is, in short, *exactly* the usual trade off we see in the languages.

+There's actually a lot more to say about initializers---there are *many* more pages in the Swift book about them---but this is already 1,500 words long, and I've been slowly chipping away so I'm going to post it now and follow up with another post on (maybe just another big chunk of) that content in the future.

 ---